 With Praise and Proclaim Ministries, I have had the opportunity to train Christians and lead them to go door-to-door to proclaim the gospel to strangers.
-Conquering the fear of evangelism is a component of our training and the reason why the majority of Christians choose to stay at home.
-Why is that?
+Conquering the fear of evangelism is a component of our training and the reason why many Christians choose to stay at home.

 I believe there are three reasons why proclaiming the gospel is so terrifying.